Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Conflict Graph based Lower Bounds on the Flip Distance

 \begin{proof} Let $(\Delta_1,\Delta'_1), \ldots, (\Delta_{\delta_F},\Delta'_{\delta_F}) \in \Gamma$ be the direct pairs, labeled such that $gone(\Delta_1) < \ldots < gone(\Delta_{\delta_F})$.
 Then, by \cref{lem:directededge}, every edge of $H$, $(\Delta_i,\Delta'_i)\to(\Delta_j,\Delta'_j)$, fulfills $i<j$.
 We conclude that $\{(\Delta_1,\Delta'_1), \ldots, (\Delta_{\delta_F},\Delta'_{\delta_F})\}$ induces an acyclic subgraph of $H$ with size $\delta_F$. \end{proof}

 Now that we have an upper bound on the number of direct pairs and hence a lower bound on the number of indirect pairs in terms of the size of a maximum acyclic set of the conflict graph, we can start deriving lower bounds on the flip distance between $\beta T$ and $\beta T'$.
-This will be done by showing that the existence of any indirect pair implies the existence of many edges that appear in the flip sequence, but neither lie in $\beta T$ nor in $\beta T'$.
-Further, the number of such edges adds up for different indirect pairs.
+This will be done by showing that the existence of any indirect pair implies the existence of many edges that appear in the flip sequence, but do not lie in $\beta T$ or $\beta T'$.
+Further, different indirect pairs give rise to disjoint edge sets.
 For the following lemma, we use the notation~$E(G)$ to refer to the set of edges of a graph $G$.

 Further, we will need the notion of an \emph{ear} of a triangulation.
 An ear of a triangulation of a polygon is a triangle that is bounded by two edges of the boundary of the polygon.
-It is well known that every triangulation of a polygon with at least $4$ vertices contains at least two ears.
+It is well known that every triangulation of a polygon with at least $4$ vertices contains at least two ears~\cite{Meisters1975}.
 We further collect some helpful properties of triangulations in terms of ears.
+For this purpose we define the \emph{tip} of an ear of a triangulation as the vertex of an ear that is incident to two boundary edges of the polygon.